OAKRIDGE PHYSIOTHERAPY CENTRE

 Oakridge Physiotherapy Centre (OPC) is a leading physiotherapy clinic serving Vancouver, the Oakridge community, the Cambie corridor, south Vancouver, and Richmond since 1978.
 We are located in the Prelude building, one of Vancouver’s newest developments on south Cambie Street.
 We are part of an allied health group serving the residents of the lower mainland in British Columbia in 9 locations.

 Oakridge Physiotherapy Centre is one of the most established clinics in Vancouver.
 We are a multidisciplinary clinic catering to the needs of our clients.
 Our physiotherapists are leaders and teachers in the profession.
 We provide services for the treatment of Sports Injuries, ICBC claims for Whiplash and back injuries, WorkSafe BC (WSBC) claims, Neck & Back pain, Post-Operative Total Hip & Knee Rehabilitation, vestibular rehab for dizziness, and osteopathy involving cranial-sacral therapy.
-We have a certified pedorthist on staff offering custom orthotics and bracing, an exercise therapist specializing in Spinal/Sports Rehabilitation, post-stroke rehab, and fitness training, concussion management, and a Registered Massage Therapists.
+We have an exercise therapist specializing in Spinal/Sports Rehabilitation, post-stroke rehab, fitness training and concussion management, as well as Registered Massage Therapists.

 We are affiliated with the New Westminster Salmonbellies, Sr. Men’s Lacrosse team, winners of 24 Mann Cup Championships.
 Oakridge Physiotherapy is a proud partner with the team in the provision of physiotherapy for the team.